 you are here: the journal of creative geography is published by graduate students in the School of Geography, Development & Environment at the University of Arizona.
 The journal is an annual publication that seeks to explore geographic themes through articles, fiction, poetry, essays, maps, photographs, and art.

-This year, the editors of you are here are Emma Lawlor and Eden Kinkaid.
+This year, the editor of you are here is Eden Kinkaid.